Kotlin/KEEP/proposals/context-parameters.md

 **§2.2** *(`implicit` function)*: We also provide a generic way to obtain a value by type from the context.
 It allows access to context parameters even when declared using `_`, or within the body of a lambda.

+* Implementations are encouraged, but not required, to mark this function as `inline`.

 ```kotlin
 context(ctx: A) fun <A> implicit(): A = ctx
 ```

-This function replaces the uses of `this@Type` in the previous iteration of the design.
+_Note:_ This function replaces the uses of `this@Type` in the previous iteration of the design.

 ### Reflection